Free tests. Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

 4. Negative emotionality: anxiety

-Feelings of nervousness, tension, and/or being on edge; anxiety about past unpleasant events and future negative opportunities; feeling of fear and
+Feelings of nervousness, tension, and/or being on edge; worry about past unpleasant events and future negative possibilities; feeling of fear and

 uncertainty.